Fall of Babylon: Partition of Babylon

 The Macedonian king Alexander the Great conquered Babylon in 331 BC, and died there in 323 BC.
 After a decade of wars between Alexander's former generals, Babylonia and Assyria were absorbed into the Macedonian Seleucid Empire.

-It has long been maintained that the foundation of Seleucia diverted the population to the new capital of Babylonia, and that the ruins of the old city became a quarry for the builders of the new seat of government, but the recent publication of the Babylonian Chronicles of the Hellenistic Period has shown that urban life was still very much the same well into the Parthian age (150 BCEto 226 AD).
+It has long been maintained that the foundation of Seleucia diverted the population to the new capital of Babylonia, and that the ruins of the old city became a quarry for the builders of the new seat of government, but the recent publication of the Babylonian Chronicles of the Hellenistic Period has shown that urban life was still very much the same well into the Parthian age (150 BCE to 226 AD).
 The Parthian king Mithridates conquered the region into the Arsacid Empire in 150 BC, and the region became something of a battleground between Greeks and Parthians.

 Historiography

 The cuneiform texts – the Nabonidus Chronicle, the Cyrus Cylinder and the so-called Verse Account of Nabonidus – were written after the Persian victory.
 They portray Nabonidus negatively and present Cyrus as the liberator of Babylon, the defender of the Babylonian gods and consequently as the legitimate successor to the Babylonian throne.
 Modern scholarship recognizes the Cyrus Cylinder as a propaganda tablet designed to manipulate the public against Nabonidus and to legitimize Cyrus' conquest of Babylon.
 Regarding its claim that Babylon fell to the Persians without opposition, Briant writes, "It appears prima facie unlikely that Babylon could have fallen without resistance", and Piotr Michalowski notes, "there is no contemporary evidence to support this suspicious claim."
 Similarly, the Nabonidus Chronicle is a rework of history from the Persian court purporting to be a text from Nabonidus.
 Its first part relates events that can be verified from other sources; however, the latter part, particularity when dealing with the seventeenth year of Nabonidus, is especially flattering of Cyrus, with the people of Babylon welcoming him by spreading green twigs before him.

 Gauthier Tolini has proposed a plausible reconstruction of how Babylon fell.
 A receipt for reconstruction work on the Enlil Gate demonstrates that there was a forced entry into Babylon.
 Tolini proposes that a portion of the Persian army, under the command of General Ugbaru, penetrated the Enlil Gate on the West side of the Euphrates, then crossed the river to take the eastern districts of Babylon.
 This may be the source of the story by Herodotus that the Persian army, having diverted the Euphrates, entered Babylon along the riverbed.
 This surprise capture of Babylon is consistent with the story recorded in Daniel 5.

 The timing of the attack may have contributed to the success of Ugbaru's strategy.
 Herodotus, Xenophon and Daniel 5 all record that Babylon was in the midst of a festival on the night it was taken.
-The Babylonian Chronicle records that Babylon was captured on 16th Tašrîtu, which was the night before the akitu festival in honor of Sin, the moon god.
+The Babylonian Chronicle records that Babylon was captured on the 16th of Tašrîtu, the equivalent of October 12 on the Julian Calendar (or October 6 on the Gregorian Calendar), which was the night before the akitu festival in honor of Sin, the moon god.